ArinaYe/finalproject-GD/README.md

 VII.
 Reference
 ------
-Tian, J. (2006). *The BA construction in Mandarin Chinese: A syntactic-semantic analysis.*
+Tian, J. (2003).
+The Ba-construction in mandarin Chinese: A syntactic-semantic analysis. *University of Victoria*.